HerokeyVN/nodegui-builder/README.md

 1. An executable `.exe` file to launch the application
 2. A `.bat` batch file to launch from command line
 3. All necessary libraries and dependencies

+## Troubleshooting

+If the `.exe` file (other than qode.exe) is not found after packaging, you can manually compile it by:

+1. Navigate to your packaged application directory
+2. Run the `_compile.bat` script which is included in the output directory
+3. This will create the executable launcher for your application

 ## Requirements